-5.13 For Emission Points AA-407, AA-500c, and AA-500d, the permittee shall maintain records denoting the operation of each engine in emergency and non-emergency service that are recorded through a non-resettable meter monthly.
-The permittee shall also document how many hours are spent in emergency operation service, including what classified the operation as an emergency, and how many hours are spent for non-emergency operation.
+5.15 For Emission Points AA-407, AA-500c, and AA-500d, the permittee shall monitor and record (through a non-resettable hour meter) the hours of operation for the engine during respective occasions of emergency and non-emergency service monthly.
+The permittee shall also document what classified each operational occasion as an emergency or a non-emergency.

-(Ref.: 40 CFR 60.4245(b); Subpart JJJJ) (Ref.: 11 Miss.
+(Ref.: 40 CFR 60.4245(b); Subpart JJJJ and 11 Miss.
 Admin.
 Code Pt.
-2, R. 6.3.A.(3)(a)(2).)
+2, R. 2.2.B.(11).)

-- 5.14 For Emission Points AA-407, AA-500c, and AA-500d, the permittee shall demonstrate compliance with the following provisions: - (a) Confirm the purchase of a spark-ignition internal combustion engine certified to the emission standards referenced in Condition 3.18 and maintain such documentation; - (b) If the permittee operates and maintains an engine according to the manufacturer's emission-related written instructions, the permittee must keep records of conducted maintenance to demonstrate compliance, but no performance testing is required.
-The permittee must also meet the requirements as specified in 40 CFR Part 1068,

-- Subparts A through D (as they apply).
+- 5.16 For Emission Points AA-407, AA-500c, and AA-500d, the permittee shall demonstrate compliance with the following provisions: - (a) Confirm the purchase of a spark-ignition internal combustion engine certified to the emission standards referenced in Condition 3.18 and maintain such documentation; - (b) If the permittee operates and maintains an engine according to the manufacturer's emission-related written instructions, the permittee must keep records of conducted maintenance to demonstrate compliance, but no performance testing is required.
+The permittee must also meet the requirements as specified in 40 CFR Part 1068, Subparts A through D (as they apply).
 If the permittee adjusts engine settings according to and consistent with the manufacturer's instructions, the engine will not be considered out of compliance. - (c) If the permittee does not operate and maintain an engine according to the manufacturer's emission-related written instructions, the engine will be considered a non-certified engine.
 As such, the permittee must keep a maintenance plan and records of conducted maintenance and must, to the extent practicable, maintain and operate the engine in a manner consistent with good air pollution control practice for minimizing emissions.
-Additionally, the permittee must demonstrate compliance through performance testing (contingent on the rated power): - (1) For Emission Points AA-500c and AA-500d, the permittee must conduct an initial performance test within one (1) year of engine start-up to demonstrate compliance; - (2) For Emission Point AA-407, the permittee must conduct an initial performance test within 1 year of engine start-up and conduct subsequent performance testing every 8,760 hours or 3 years (whichever comes first) thereafter to determine compliance. - (3) Any required performance test must be conducted in accordance with the procedures outlined in 40 CFR 60.4244(a) through (g).
+Additionally, the permittee must demonstrate compliance through performance testing (contingent on the rated power): - (1) For Emission Points AA-500c and AA-500d, the permittee must conduct an initial performance test within one (1) year of engine start-up to demonstrate compliance; - (2) For Emission Point AA-407, the permittee must conduct an initial performance test within 1 year of engine start-up and conduct subsequent performance testing every 8,760 hours or three (3) years (whichever comes first) thereafter to determine compliance. - (3) Any required performance test must be conducted in accordance with the procedures outlined in 40 CFR 60.4244(a) through (g).